veetir/IMPALA/README.md

 #### **Example defaults.yaml:** <br />
-Config file for specify path for reference genome, annotation bed file and centromere bed file.
+Config file for specifying paths for reference genome, annotation bed file and centromere bed file.
 Annotation and centromere bed file for hg38 are included in the repository.

 ```
 genome: